Attaining Highly Policy

 All children will be tracked through the school to ensure that they continue to work to the best of their ability and maintain their levels of achievement.
 Monitoring will be carried out by:

-- Annual reviewing of Able Child Register by ABCO and class teachers;
+v Annual reviewing of Attaining Highly Register by AHCO and class teachers;

 We will keep parents informed of their children’s abilities, achievements and progress, and discuss their needs with them.